akeneo/pim-api-docs/content/concepts/target-market-settings.md

 :::

 ::: warning
 For the Serenity version, we encourage you to use [these new endpoints](#measurement-family), as they are more powerful.
-They allow to create/update measurement families and they guarantee the order of the conversion operations.
+They allow you to create/update measurement families and they guarantee the order of the conversion operations.
 :::

 If you want to store metrics regarding your product such as weight, height or power inside your PIM, you will need measure families.
 These entities will be really helpful in the case you are requesting products for a given channel and you want these metrics attributes to be converted into the units you specified in your channel.

-Below is an example of one of these metrics attributes.
+Below is an example of one of the metrics attributes.

 ![Metrics attribute](/img/concepts/metrics_attributes_ui.png)